UCBerkeleySETI/turbo_seti/README.md

 This will take `/datax/eenriquez/voyager_test/test_dedop_bones/blc07_guppi_57650_67573_Voyager1_0002.gpuspec.0000.fil` as input (and in this particular case it will discover that this file is too big to handle all at once, so it will first partition it into smaller FITS files and save them into the directory specified by option **`-p`**, and then proceed with drift signal search for each small FITS files).
 Everything else was set to default values.

-Known bug:
+**Known bugs:**

-Once is done creating the FITS files, it will crash.
+1) Once is done creating the H5 files, sometimes the memory allocation goes crazy.
-Just rerun the same command and this time it will understant the FITS files are there and continue with the rest of the analysis.
+Just rerun the same command and this time it will understant the H5 files are there and continue with the rest of the analysis.
 A bugfix is in progress.